 How to Select a WWOOF Host

+There are many things to know before you WWOOF.
+First, you need to decide where you want to go WWOOFing.
+Once you have made up your mind, contact that country’s WWOOF organization, and they will guide you through the membership process.
 If there is a specific farm you want to volunteer at, contact the farm (contact details will be provided by your country’s WWOOF).
 You can then send an email or call the host and see if you can work out a schedule.
 If you plan on applying to different countries, you need to join each country’s WWOOF.

-What to email a potential WWOOF host
+What to email a potential WWOOFer host

 Popular WWOOF hosts get a lot of applications, so yours needs to stand out from the rest.
 Your email needs to be well written and contain the following: